billymoon/Stylus/README.markdown

 ## Limitations

-**Not tested on windows, I don't expect the build to work without modification** *Please will a windows user fork this project, and get it working on windows*

 *It has been confirmed as working on ubuntu 11.10, so I assume it should work on other flavors, but I have not tested any others*

+*It has been forked and had windows support added, but has not been tested extensively*

-**It works for me because I have installed Stylus (via npm) and have it in my path**
+**It works for me on OSX because I have installed Stylus (via npm) and have the `stylus` binary in my path**

 ## Install